Top 15 Popular Specflow Interview Questions

 Q #10) How is ScenarioContext different from FeatureContext?

-Answer: Both ScenarioContext and FeatureContext are static classes provided by the Specflow framework and are really helpful for performing tasks like passing info between bindings, getting important information like execution context of feature/scenario, etc.
+Answer: Both ScenarioContext and FeatureContext are static classes provided by the Specflow framework and help perform tasks like passing info between bindings, getting important information like execution context of feature/scenario, etc.

 Let’s see how both of them differ: